PaulLeung93/LobbyLens/app/src/main/java/io/github/paulleung93/lobbylens/markdown/lobbylens.md

 ○	home/HomeScreen.kt: The Composable for the main landing screen.
 ○	editor/EditorScreen.kt: The Composable for the main editor/visualization screen.
 ○	editor/EditorViewModel.kt: The ViewModel for EditorScreen; it holds the UI state and orchestrates all AI and data operations for that screen.
-	details/DetailsScreen.kt: The Composable for the screen showing charts and industry breakdowns.
+	details/DetailsScreen.kt: The Composable for the screen showing charts and organization breakdowns.
-○	components/: A directory for small, reusable Composables used across multiple screens (e.g., BarChart.kt, ActionButton.kt).
+○	components/: A directory for small, reusable Composables used across multiple screens (e.g., BarChart.kt).
 ○	theme/: Auto-generated files for app styling and colors.
 ●	util/: A package for utility and helper functions.
 ○	ImageUtils.kt: Contains helper functions for bitmap manipulation, saving, and sharing.
 ○	MlKitUtils.kt: Helper functions for ML Kit operations like face detection and segmentation.
+○	LogoUtils.kt: A helper utility for fetching company logos.
+○	Result.kt: A generic wrapper for handling operations that can succeed or fail.

 ### Project Setup & Prerequisites